By La Galigo

 Deep Dive with Liveaboard

 Almost every dive on a liveaboard can be a deep dive as the normal depth maximum for the sites they visit is 25 metres (82 feet).
 There is always the option to stay shallower on your profile though on the same dive at 18 metres.
 This can actually be common for anyone with equalisation issues they are trying to resolve or for people who just choose to dive more conservatively.
 Pay attention to the dive briefing, a range of depths is frequently described.
-No matter where you dive, your first deep dive should always be with an instructor as part of your advanced or Deep Diver specialty course.
+No matter where you dive, your first deep one should always be with an instructor as part of your advanced or Deep Diver specialty course.

 After that, you can choose to gain more experience with a dive professional if you want to become more comfortable deep diving or if your diving conditions change.

 There is a significant difference between deep diving in cold water and deep diving in the tropics.
-My personal deep dives and those I do with students or less experienced divers are dictated by conditions, location, weather, tides, other divers, and the proximity of emergency medical services.
+My personal deep dives and those I do with students or less experienced scuba divers are dictated by conditions, location, weather, tides, other divers, and the proximity of emergency medical services.

 When deep diving, you must understand the effects of both nitrogen and oxygen on your body.
 At 30 metres (100 feet), some divers experience gas narcosis (the euphoric feeling caused by an increased nitrogen load).
 Although a euphoric feeling sounds like it could be pleasant this actually is not as it can be quite dangerous.
 Divers’ judgement can become impaired, they can become drowsy or lack concentration, or can even go to the opposite end of the spectrum to euphoric and develop a sensation of being afraid and anxious.